rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 Differentiable programming in Swift aims to provide the best static compiler diagnostics to help users catch mistakes.
-Beyond error diagnostics, the compiler and the standard library are equipped with static analyses and marker APIs that help the user write differentiable code with explicit annotations about non-obvious non-differentiable cases.
+Beyond error diagnostics, the compiler and the `Differentiation` module are equipped with static analyses and marker APIs that help the user write differentiable code with explicit annotations about non-obvious non-differentiable cases.

 #### Cross-module opacity